ntutangyun/Documentation/docs/map-annotation.md

 [![](images/annotation-window-menu.png)](images/annotation-window-menu.png)

 - By default, map annotation is not shown.
-Click `View All`  under `View Modes` to show existing map annotation.
+Click `View All`  under `View Modes` to show all existing map annotations.
+Or you can click `Lock View Selected` to only show the annotations you are selecting.
 - Before annotating, drag in the correct `Parent Object`, for example `TrafficLanes`.
 Then every new object you create will be under `TrafficLanes` object.
 - The expected object hierarchy is as follows:
     - `Map` - This prefab which will be the object containing all the HD Annotations.
 The `MapHolder` script should be added to this prefab